UniversalDependencies/docs/_pcm-dep/parataxis-obj.md

 ~~~

-The complementizer _sey_ is not used to introduce direct speech but indirect speech.
 For indirect speech, we use the [ccomp]() relation between the verb introducing the speech and the governor of the reported speech.